 The environment variables will be overridden if the value is a string, while it will be prepended if the value is a list.
-When the context manager block ends, the environment variables will be unset.
+Additionally, if value is None, the given environment variable is unset (In the previous example, CPPFLAGS environment variable will be unset), and in case variable wasn't set prior to the invocation, it has no effect on the given variable (CPPFLAGS).
+When the context manager block ends, the environment variables will recover their previous state.

-• env\vars (Required): Dictionary object with environment variable name and its value.
+• env_vars (Required): Dictionary object with environment variable name and its value.